Inventages Venture Capital Investment

 Series B in 2007

-Food Quality Sensor International, Inc. is a sensor technology company based in Lexington, Massachusetts, founded in 2004.
-It specializes in the development and commercialization of real-time and interactive devices for measuring food freshness.
-The company's primary products include SensorQ, which assesses the freshness of meat and poultry within their packaging, and SensorfreshQ, a handheld device that identifies spoilage in these products.
-Food Quality Sensor International serves a variety of markets, including food processing, grocery distribution, food service, regulatory bodies, defense, and consumer retail.
+Food Quality Sensor International, Inc. is a sensor technology company based in Lexington, Massachusetts, that specializes in real-time and interactive devices for measuring food freshness.
+Founded in 2004, the company offers innovative products such as SensorQ, which assesses the freshness of meat and poultry within their packaging, and SensorfreshQ, a handheld electronic nose designed to detect spoilage in these products.
+Its solutions cater to various sectors including food processing, grocery distribution, food service, regulatory bodies, defense, and consumer retail markets, aiming to enhance food safety and quality across the supply chain.

 AM Pharma